 If passengers are traveling on a budget, then search and compare cheap train tickets before booking.
 Companies such as SNCF offer their tickets almost three months in advance of travel, giving travelers the opportunity to make savings.
 Still, slower or connecting trains offer cheaper tickets, although the journey lasts longer than some direct or high-speed connections.
 On the flip side, travelers will get to enjoy the beautiful nature and fascinating landmarks.
 Lastly, exercise flexibility with travel dates.
 Considering the law of supply and demand, companies hike their tickets during peak hours so it is advisable to avoid traveling during rush hours if it can helped.

-There are a few train stations in Marseille to start your trip from including Marseille-St-Charles, Marseille Saint Ch and Marseille-Blancarde.
-In Paris you have a few train station options to choose from for your arrival including Paris Gare de Lyon, Paris Gare du Nord and Paris Gare de l'Est.
+When departing from Marseille, you have various train station options to start your route from including Marseille-St-Charles, Marseille Saint Ch and Marseille-Blancarde.
+When arriving in Paris, you can end your trip in train stations like Paris Gare de Lyon, Paris Gare du Nord and Paris Gare de l'Est.